 2. Sharing saves lives

 My heart breaks for men.
-The world expects such harsh things from them in terms of emotion and what strength SHOULD look like.
+The world expects very particular performances from them in terms of emotion and what strength SHOULD look like.
 Dan absolutely smashed that.
 That he couldn’t find any pictures of men displaying grief for his slides is a huge alarm bell.
-He taught me that sharing saves lives and should I ever have a son I hope to raise him to be empathetic and open just like Dan was last night.
+He taught me that sharing saves lives and should I ever have a son I hope to raise him to be empathetic and open just like Dan was.

 3. Sharing makes people share